-Check NTP status to see if service is active and running, and the specified time server is used:
+Check NTP status to see if service is active and running, and the specified time server is used: >> service ntp status ntpq -p

 Multi-Sensor RTK Module, RTK Reference Station and ISP 9.
 The Network-Time-Protocol (NTP)

 Monitor the time-synchronization offset (ms) between the clocks of the local client and the time server.